ckeditor/ckeditor5/docs/tutorial/data-conversion.md

 } );
 ```

-Notice that in upcast we called the `elementToAttribute` method and in downcasts we called the `attributeToElement` methods.
-That's because during upcast, we convert HTML element to model attribute, but in downcast we perform the reverse process.
+Notice that we called the `elementToAttribute` method in the upcast and the `attributeToElement` method in the downcast.
+That's because in the upcast we convert the HTML element to a model attribute, but in the downcast we do the opposite.

 ## What's next?

-If your case requires conversion more complex than we covered in this tutorial, see the {@link framework/deep-dive/conversion/intro Conversion deep dive} document.
+If your case requires a more complex conversion than we covered in this tutorial, see the {@link framework/deep-dive/conversion/intro Conversion deep dive} document.

-Otherwise go to the next chapter, where you'll {@link tutorial/commands learn more about updating model using commands}.
+Otherwise, go to the next chapter, where you'll {@link tutorial/commands learn more about updating the model using commands}.